aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 Aspose.Words supports inserting content into a document from an HTML source by using the **DocumentBuilder.insert_html** method.
 The input can be a full HTML page or just a partial snippet.
 Using this method we can insert tables into our document by using table elements e.g &lt;table&gt;, &lt;tr&gt;, &lt;td&gt;.
 Below example shows how to insert a table in a document from a string containing HTML tags.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-InsertTableFromHtml.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-InsertTableFromHtml.py" >}}

 ### Comparison of Insertion Techniques